3 ways to manage feature requests

-The best software businesses are constantly trying to help their customers be more successful.
+The best software businesses are constantly trying to help their users be more successful.
 When users’ pain points are not addressed, they sometimes start the request process by asking for a feature through conversations with an account manager, support ticket or even social media.
-To manage feature requests is no easy task, especially without a robust system in place.
+To create an efficient feature request tracking process is no easy task, especially without a robust system in place.
 But it is critical to building a successful product.

-These requests should also be incorporated into the development cycle regularly, which means that collaboration is necessary between support engineers, salespeople, developers and product managers – and an indirect one from the customers.
+These requests should also be incorporated into the development cycle regularly, which means that collaboration is necessary between support team, salespeople, developers and product managers – and an indirect one from the customers.

 Most software businesses know better than trying to guess what customers want—they use customer interviews, surveys and other methods to try and learn from the source.
 While these processes are essential to product management (especially early on), a growing customer base often results in numerous inbound feature requests over time.

 Of course, it would be a mistake to send every feature request straight to a product backlog.
-Some feature requests may be out of scope while others may require a lot of engineering resources to implement.
-Managing these requests requires a balance between improving a product’s core value to rejecting ideas that don’t add value (or even subtract value).
+Some feature requests suggested by customers may be out of scope while others may require a lot of engineering resources to implement.
+Managing these requests requires a balance between improving a product’s core value to rejecting ideas that don’t add more value (or even subtract value).

 Valid feature requests must also be prioritized before entering the product backlog.
 A large number of requests for the same feature may be prioritized over other less popular feature requests.
-Or quick requests that take minimal time to implement may take priority since they are a quick way to add value with minimal engineering resources.
+Or quick requests that take minimal time to implement may take priority since the team can show value to customers with minimal engineering resources.

-The best way to manage feature requests is to set up a centralized repository.
-Whether a feature request is received via a support ticket or found on social media, it should be aggregated into a centralized location where product managers can determine if it’s worth incorporating into the product backlog for future development.
+The best way to keep feature requests in one place is to set up a centralized repository.
+Whether a feature request is received via a support ticket or found on social media, it should be aggregated into a centralized location where product managers can determine if it’s worth incorporating into the product backlog for future development processes.